Infinario/php-sdk/README.md

 // $infinario = new Infinario('12345678-90ab-cdef-1234-567890abcdef', ['debug' => true]); // DEVELOPMENT ENVIRONMENT
 ```

-Setting debug to true disables suppresion of exceptions so that it is easier to spot errors when developing.
 You can also provide a [PSR-3](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md)
 compliant logger interface: